-For the Filling for Cinnamon Rolls
+For Cinnamon Rolls

-- 1/3 cup coconut sugar
+- ⅓ cup light brown sugar or granulated or coconut sugar

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- 1/8 teaspoon ground cloves
+- ⅛ teaspoon ground cloves

 For the Cinnamon Roll Frosting

-- 1/2-1 cup sifted powdered sugar
+- ½ to 1 cup sifted powdered sugar

-- 2 tablespoons cream cheese softenened
+- 2 tablespoons full-fat cream cheese at room temperature

 - 1 teaspoon lemon juice

-- 1 tablespoon milk
+- 1 tablespoon milk any fat percentage

 For the Cinnamon Rolls

+- Roll the dough up lengthwise.
 Cut dough into thirds, then each section into thirds again, for a total of 9 cinnamon rolls.